 Recipes are simple and quick to prepare

 This is a very good vegan cookbook.
 As the name implies, the recipes are simple and quick to prepare.
-Recipes are the ones for “Hummus” and “Sautéed Collards and tomatoes” are easy to prepare, great tasting, and very healthy as well.
+Recipes for “Hummus” and “Sautéed Collards and tomatoes” are easy to prepare, great tasting, and very healthy as well.

 But it should be noted that only about half of this book contains recipes.
 The second half provides information that will be of help to vegans.
 There’s first a description of different kind of vegan foods.
 This can be helpful or people who don’t know what “bok choy” or okra” are.